 How harvesting is distinguished from deforestation

 Areas where forests have been cut down are identified and mapped using satellite imagery.
 Higher resolution aerial photography and New Zealand Emissions Trading Scheme (NZ ETS) returns are then used to distinguish whether these areas have been harvested and are being replanted, or whether the land-use has changed (ie, the land has been deforested).
 The higher resolution aerial photography can detect farmed animals, new structures or newly planted trees which indicate whether or not the land is still being used for forestry.

 Criteria for quality review

 - Transparent – assumptions and methodologies used for an inventory should be clearly explained.

-- accurate – estimates should be accurate in that they neither over- nor under-estimate emissions or removals and that uncertainties are reduced as far as practical.
+- Accurate – estimates should be accurate in that they neither over- nor under-estimate emissions or removals, and uncertainties should be reduced as far as practical.

-- consistent – the inventory should be consistent with inventories of other years (eg, the same methodologies are used and consistent data sets are used to estimate emissions or removals from sources or sinks).
-Sometimes an inventory using different methodologies for different years can be considered to be consistent if it has been recalculated in a transparent manner in accordance with the IPCC guidelines.
+- Consistent – the annual inventory should be internally consistent for all reported years (ie, the same methodologies are used and consistent data sets are used to estimate emissions or removals from sources or sinks).

-- comparable – estimates of emissions and removals reported in inventories should be comparable among countries.
-For this purpose, countries use the methodologies and formats agreed by the Conference of the Parties [Climate Change Information website] for estimating and reporting inventories.
+- Comparable – estimates of emissions and removals reported in inventories should be comparable among countries.

-The inventory is a Tier 1 statistic [Statisphere website] under the New Zealand Official Statistics System.
+The inventory is a Tier 1 statistic under the New Zealand Official Statistics System.
 This means it is one of the most important publicly available statistics for understanding how well New Zealand is performing.
 Tier 1 statistics are also subject to certain principles and protocols.
 More on these can be found on the StatsNZ website.